RoosterShip/wrilya/devops/runbooks/1-INFRASTRUCTURE_ALLOCATION.md

 ## Ensure Setup has happened

-The first time you deploy to a new cluster/region the `wrilya-base` setup needs to be run.
+The first time you allocate to a new cluster/region the `wrilya-base` setup needs to be run.
 Please make sure you have gone throught the setps in the [Setup Guide](0-SETUP.md)

 ## Cluster Configuration